Dogfight (film): Plot

-While walking to the bar where the dogfight is to be held, Birdlace begins to have second thoughts about playing such a cruel trick on Rose after realizing she's not ugly enough to compete, and attempts to talk her out of going in.
-However, when they encounter one of Birdlace's buddies and his date in front of the bar, he has no choice but to proceed inside with Rose.
+While walking to the bar where the dogfight is being held, Birdlace begins to have second thoughts about playing such a cruel trick on Rose after realizing she's not ugly enough to compete.
+He attempts to talk her out of going in, but has no choice but to proceed inside when they encounter one of Birdlace's buddies and his date.
 Birdlace proceeds to get drunk, presumably feeling guilty.
-Shortly after, Rose convinces Birdlace to dance with her, though at first he resists because he knows the dance floor is where the dates will be judged.
-The alcohol and dancing eventually make Rose feel dizzy, and she rushes off to be sick in the rest room.
+Shortly after, Rose convinces Birdlace to dance with her, which he initially resists, as the dance floor is where the dates will be judged.
 Marcie, the date brought by Birdlace's friend Berzin, is declared the winner.
 In the ladies' room, it is revealed that Marcie is actually a prostitute whom Berzin has hired, in violation of the rules of the dogfight, cluing Rose in to the true nature of the party.
-Rose is devastated and tears into Birdlace, then storms off.
+Devastated, Rose punches Birdlace and angrily lambasts him before storming off.
 Birdlace immediately regrets having treated Rose so cruelly, and chases after her.
 He convinces her to let him buy her dinner in an attempt to make it up to her.

 After dinner, the two walk to a club where Rose hopes to perform soon, and then to an arcade.
-Birdlace is surprised to find himself enjoying spending time with Rose, so much so that he forgets that he was to have met up with his three buddies at a tattoo parlor to get matching tattoos to solidify their friendship.
+Birdlace is surprised to find himself enjoying spending time with Rose, so much so that he forgets that he was to have met up with his three buddies at a tattoo parlor.
 Rose tells Birdlace about her dream of becoming a folk singer, and he reveals to her that he will be shipping off to Okinawa the following day, and from there on to "a little country called Vietnam," he hopes.
 She offers to write to him, and asks if he will write back.
-Birdlace walks Rose home, and they share an awkward moment on her doorstep before she hesitantly invites him in.
+Birdlace walks Rose home, and she hesitantly invites him in.
 They attempt to talk, but end up having a self-conscious yet tender sexual encounter.